MogwaiMomo/capstone/README.md

 # TO DO LIST - WEEK 2

-20190110: Create a basic n-gram model to predict the next word after 1, 2, or 3 words:
+20190118: Create a basic n-gram model to predict the next word after 1, 2, or 3 words:

 Next up: Write the test:

-  - convert txt files to csv - IN PROGRESS
+  - convert txt files to csv - DONE

   - use LaF package to do random sampling of lines

+    - #### FIX GetRandomDataFast function in cleantidydata file ####

   - create 1 test set and 9 training sets
   - get average trans probabilities from all 9 training sets
   - create n-grams for test set and test